Skinner Jones Hall Building (Building 4)

 A graduate of this program can expect to find employment in the residential, commercial, heavy civil, maritime or industrial construction industry.
 Typical employment positions include estimator, assistant project manager, assistant superintendent, field engineer, project manager or construction company manager.

 [Go to top]

-The Construction Management program is accredited by the American Council for Construction Education through July, 2020.
+The Construction Management Program is accredited by the American Council for Construction Education (ACCE).

-Minimum requirements for admission into the Construction Management Program include:
+Minimum requirements for admission into the Building Construction Degree Program:

 Students will be admitted before all prerequisites have been completed.
 However, students must complete all lower-level prerequisites before any upper-level coursework may be attempted.* [Go to top]

 *Students are allowed a one term exception to register for upper-level construction classes if registered for final prerequisite classes to fill up their schedule.
 All prerequisite classes must be completed in the exception term to continue taking upper-level construction courses.

 The Construction Management Department provides individualized academic advisement to all its students.
 Students interested in the Construction Management major are required to meet with an academic advisor to:

 - Evaluate the student’s course work to determine whether prerequisites for the major have been met and